How to Implement a Quality Management System

 Digitalized Processes

-Day-to-day production, raw material procurement, farm, and factory practices--they all have corresponding QA/QC guidelines, market regulations, safety protocols, and ethical standards.
+Day-to-day production, raw material procurement, farm, and factory practices all have corresponding QA/QC guidelines, market regulations, safety protocols, and ethical standards.

-Ensuring that a twenty-first-century supply chain is following all requirements would be impractical using twentieth-century methods, i.e., paper and spreadsheet inspection forms, disparate management systems, and siloed data chambers.
+Ensuring that a twenty-first-century supply chain follows all these requirements would be impractical using twentieth-century methods likepaper and spreadsheet inspection forms, disparate management systems, and siloed data chambers.

 One overlooked link is enough to put the entire chain at risk, so the implementation of a cloud-based QMS software with expert-designed quality and compliance features is your best bet for maintaining control over countless day-to-day details.